 The new house

-It is believed that the Ross family moved to the new house in about 1875.
+It is believed that the Ross family moved to the new house, north of Ross Creek, in about 1875.
 The house (no longer extant) was on NW 42nd Street nearest to 6th Ave NW.
 This is about a mile north/northwest of the center of Fremont Avenue, and at that time no one else was living in the area.
 The neighborhood names of Ballard, Fremont and Queen Anne were not invented until about 1888 but I am using them here as reference points.

 After the Ross family moved, a room in their new house was again used as a schoolroom.
 Gradually within the next ten years as more families moved to Fremont, they formed the Ross School District.
 Property on 3rd Ave NW at NW 43rd Street was designated for a school, across the street from the William Crawford family.
 The Crawfords along with John Ross and William Ashworth worked together to build a two-room wooden school building in 1883.